-To achieve the goal of reducing your website bounce rate, improving your website interface for desktop, mobile, tablet, optimizing your content for better formatting so that users can skim the information, along with ensuring a good page speed, will be a good strategy.
+To achieve the goal of reducing your website bounce rate, improving your website interface for desktop, mobile, and tablet, optimizing your content for better formatting so that users can skim the information, along with ensuring a good page speed, will be a good strategy.

 6. Increase the Average Number of Pages Visited by Each User

 The average number of pages a person views on your website shows how engaging and attractive your website content is.
 More visitors navigating or browsing through different pages on your website results in more sales and revenue generation.